Spring 2021 Semester Update

 - Staff should verbally confirm that the participant is well and explain the screening procedures, if any.

 - For research occurring on campus or in institutional settings, screening procedures in place at the relevant location must be followed.

-- The participant and any participating caregiver must be informed that they will be required to wear a face covering throughout the visit, and whether the face covering will be provided by the study team.
+- The participant and any participating caregiver must be informed that they will be required to wear a face mask throughout the visit, and whether the face mask will be provided by the study team.
 Individuals at higher risk for serious illness from COVID-19 also may be asked to wear a face shield.

 - Participants should wash their hands before and after entering the research space.
 Hand sanitizer should be made available if a restroom isn’t nearby.

 - Participants should be asked to report a positive diagnosis for COVID-19 to the research team within 14 days from a research visit.